 After decannulation, patients are actively monitored for signs of respiratory distress for 48 hours with emergency equipment available by the bedside during this period of time.
 Safe decannulation should be achievable if the patient progresses through the weaning process satisfactorily.

-Remember, tracheostomy emergencies should be managed along the same ABC principles as any other emergency situation!
+Remember, tracheostomy emergencies should be managed with the same ABCDE principles as any other emergency situation!

 An algorithm developed by the National Tracheostomy Safety Project is extremely useful in an emergency.